Final NRC: Who can view their names today

 Taking into account all the persons already included and after disposal of all Claims and Objections and proceedings under Clause 4(3), it has been found that a total of 3,11,21,004 numbers of persons are found eligible for inclusion in Final NRC leaving out 19,06,657 numbers of persons including those who did not submit Claims.

 From 10 AM of today (31 August 2019) onward, the hard copies of the Supplementary List of Inclusions will be available for public view at NRC Seva Kendras (NSK), offices of the Deputy Commissioner and offices of the Circle Officer during office hours.
-The status of both inclusion and exclusion can be viewed online in the NRC website (www.nrcassam.nic.in).
+The status of both inclusion and exclusion can be viewed online on the NRC website (www.nrcassam.nic.in).

 NRC LIVE: 19,06,657 names left out, 3,11,21,004 found eligible

-Any person who is not satisfied with the outcome of the claims and objections can file appeal before the Foreigners Tribunals.
+Any person who is not satisfied with the outcome of the claims and objections can file an appeal before the Foreigners Tribunals.